sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/delivering-impact-reviews.md

 6. Review [Manager Guide: Delivering Performance Feedback and Having Difficult Conversations](https://docs.google.com/presentation/d/17b8k26srxCF5OJ6ddlwSGSVujjUjiioiIDuSMP8eXME/edit?usp=sharing)
 7. Review the [Manager FAQ,](#faq) where we’ve tried to anticipate any and all questions you may receive from a Teammate

-Please remember - our Teammates are all unique - and they are what makes Sourcegraph unique!
-Consider key messages about each Teammate’s performance you want to impart during the review meeting.
+8. Prepare talking points for your 1-1
+  - Each review conversation will be different, and we expect all Managers to spend time in advance of the 1:1 preparing for the conversation.
+The written impact review will support the conversation, but thinking through these questions in advance will help you arrive prepared for an impactful discussion.

     - What questions do you anticipate each Teammate might bring?
     - What accomplishments do you want to be sure to highlight?
     - How will you share growth opportunities clearly and in a way that is actionable?

-The written impact review will support the conversation, but thinking through these questions in advance will help you arrive prepared for an impactful discussion.
+- For more on giving feedback to your direct reports in a clear, concise way, check out our page on [Teammate Development](../../../../../../company-info-and-process/working-at-sourcegraph/teammate-development/index.md).

 ## Delivering the impact review